dandresky/inventory-classifier/README.md

 See this [Keras blog](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) for an example on training a model with small datasets.
 Of particular interest is the strategy to "augment" the images via a number of random transformations, so that our model would never see twice the exact same picture.
 This helps prevent overfitting and helps the model generalize better.

 # Results

+### Recognizing Empty Bins

+I trained this dataset on Model A

 ![]()